Office Add-ins platform overview

 Manifest + webpage = an Office Add-in

-The manifest specifies settings and capabilities of the add-in, such as the following:
+The manifest is an XML file that specifies settings and capabilities of the add-in, such as:

 The add-in's display name, description, ID, version, and default locale.